misotanni/misotanni.github.io/fjs/en/compare.md

 Given its arbitrary glyphs, note naming is practically impossible in Helmholtz-Ellis, unless one were to use either a completely different system or type using the dedicated Helmholtz-Ellis font.
 I have not seen any such attempt so far.

 As for Johnston, its accidentals look promising to allow something like this.
 But Johnston notation also has a strange system of arbitrary division of its accidentals when it is used to name notes.
 Some Johnston accidentals are written between the diatonic pitch class and a Pythagorean accidental, but there is no rule which ones.
-For example, representing a septimal comma below E♭ requires one to write E7♭+ (sic).
+For example, representing a septimal comma below E♭ requires one to write E7♭+ ([sic](https://en.wikipedia.org/wiki/The_Well-Tuned_Piano#Tuning)).
 The septimal accidental goes between the E and the ♭, while the + required to adjust is then written after the ♭.
 What is most hurtful is that the deviation downwards by a septimal comma is, in Johnston notation, expressed using two accidentals, as “downwards by a syntonic plus septimal comma, but then upwards by a syntonic comma again”.

 Johnston also has an elaborate system of pronunciation for its note names, which parallels that of the FJS but is much more complicated due to the 5-, 7-, and 11-commas having special glyphs.
 Kyle Gann gives “G-sharp-up-arrow-double-sub-seven-minus” as a possible note name.
-This is far more complicated than the most complicated possible note name in the FJS, consisting always of exactly (Pythagorean part)-(optional “super”)-(otonal)-(“sub”)-(utonal), in that order.
+This is far more complicated than the most complicated possible note name in the FJS, consisting always of exactly three parts: (Pythagorean part)-(optional “super”, otonal)-(“sub”, utonal), in that order.
 Gann writes that the combinations of accidentals have not been standardized in Johnston notation.

 Still, this system is better than nothing.
 Sigh.